• Partners

 1. Click on VCC Live Webchat icon on the left-hand side

-2. Type your reply and click on send.button.label (alternatively you can press Enter too).
+2. Type your reply and click on Send (alternatively you can press Enter too).

 Note: Chat messages are assigned to agents independently, and once assigned, no other agent can see that message on their interface.